 The water-energy nexus is a term increasingly used to describe the interdependencies between water and energy resources.
 When considered at the highest levels, it is easy to understand that huge volumes of water are consumed in the energy sector for generating electricity, natural gas, and other fuels used in buildings.
-At the same time, significant energy is used to pump, treat, and use the water that is consumed in buildings and protect the health of its occupants.
+At the same time, significant energy is used to pump, treat, and use the water that is consumed in buildings to protect the health of its occupants.

-However, the water-energy nexus extends beyond the generation of energy and the distribution of water, and its implications need to be better understood in order to provide guidance to standards developers on beneficial strategies for the efficient management of energy and water in our nation's buildings.
-A better understanding of water-energy nexus implications on various building systems and products used in buildings would clearly be instructive for standards developers when considering new provisions that address energy and water efficient building design.
+The water-energy nexus extends beyond the generation of energy and the distribution of water, and its implications need to be better understood in order to provide guidance to standards developers on beneficial strategies for the efficient management of energy and water in our nation's buildings.
+A better understanding of water-energy nexus implications on various building systems and products used in buildings would be instructive for standards developers when considering new provisions that address energy- and water-efficient building design.
 In this regard, the following issues are brought forward as gaps that should be addressed by standardization activities.

-A. Standards that address supply chain and product embedded water-energy evaluations that can inform consumers of the energy and water intensity of the building systems, products, or services they buy
+A. Standards that address supply chain- and product-embedded water-energy evaluations

-There is currently no recognized consistent methodology for the way building systems, products, and services are evaluated as to their overall water and energy footprint.
+There is a need for standards that address supply chain- and product-embedded waterenergy evaluations that can inform consumers of the energy and water intensity of the building systems, products, or services they buy.
+There is currently no recognized consistent methodology for the way building systems, products, and services are evaluated for their overall water and energy footprint.
 Architects, engineers, consumers, and companies wishing to proactively reduce their water and energy intensity often receive mixed messages as a result.

-Developing uniform standards that address the water and energy embedded in a system's or product's supply chain would serve several purposes: 1) provide a needed consistent method that would allow proper cross-comparison of options for products and services; 2) smooth out the duplicative and competing footprint methodologies, some of which unfairly favor certain companies, processes, or products, and most of which do not correctly count both water and energy interactions back through the supply chain; and 3) allow a deeper focus on systems, products, and services in the commercial and industrial sector where the combined water and energy savings potential is very high.
+Developing uniform standards that address the water and energy embedded in a system's or product's supply chain would: (1) provide a needed consistent method that would allow proper cross-comparison of options for products and services; (2) smooth out the duplicative and competing footprint methodologies, some of which unfairly favor certain companies, processes, or products, and most of which do not correctly count both water and energy interactions back through the supply chain; and (3) allow a deeper focus on systems, products, and services in the commercial and industrial sectors where the combined water and energy savings potential is very high.